davideliason/react-todo-list/README.md

 This is a simple app to keep track of todo tasks.
 It uses browser Babel to translate React.
 Of interest it uses ref attribute to clear input value, passes values top-down in one-way data flow.

 #### What does it use?
-React.js using react-router, state, nested components, inline styling
+React.js using state, nested components, inline styling

 #### How do I run this locally?
 1. clone the repo